grafana/mimir/docs/sources/operators-guide/architecture/components/ingester.md

 ## Ingesters failure and data loss

 If an ingester process crashes or exits abruptly, all the in-memory series that have not yet been uploaded to the long-term storage could be lost.
-There are three ways to mitigate this failure mode:
+There are the following ways to mitigate this failure mode:

 - Replication
 - Write-ahead log (WAL)